pierreozoux/bakman/README.md

 	# sync your backups
 	backups.rsync!("user@host", "/path/to/your/remote/folder")

-And smoke it!
+And enjoy it!

-	$ gem install backup_management
+	$ gem install bakman
 	$ ruby backup.rb

 	2 backup(s) will be kept and 1 backup(s) will be deleted.